akikoo/one-web-boilerplate/README.md

     virtualhost that points to the location you defined for 'web.home' above.

-If you get the "java.lang.OutOfMemoryError: PermGen space" error during the build on OS X (I did!), try running this in your terminal: export ANT_OPTS=-XX:MaxPermSize=256m
+If you get the "java.lang.OutOfMemoryError: PermGen space" error during the build on OS X (I did), try running this in your terminal: export ANT_OPTS=-XX:MaxPermSize=256m

 You should now be up and running with both the environment and the local build.

 ## Things you need to know

-* A CSS preprocessor, either Sass (http://sass-lang.com/, default option) or LESS (http://lesscss.org/) is used to compile the stylesheets.
+* A CSS preprocessor, either Sass (http://sass-lang.com/, default option) with Compass (http://compass-style.org/), or LESS (http://lesscss.org/) is used to compile the stylesheets.
 If you don't want to use a preprocessor, you can of course work with the CSS files directly.
 To do so, comment out &lt;css.compile.sass /&gt; macrodef call in /build/build.xml.
 Sass is used by default but if you prefer LESS, there's a commented out task for that too, in /build/build.xml.

 * Media Queries are based on 16px default font size and defined in ems.
     If you don't go for responsive design (you should!), just replace the default